hasufell/docker-gentoo-pydio/README.md

 under the _Command Line_ section, activate the 'yes' checkbox at _COMMAND-LINE ACTIVE_).

+For WebDAV to work, go to _Pydio Main Options_ and activate _ENABLE WEBDAV_, then change _SHARES URI_ to `/shares`.
+This only enables global WebDAV support.
+Every user has to enable it for himself too under _My Account_ and then _WEBDAV PREFERENCES_.

 ## Backups

 Just backup the mysql and pydio folders on the host which you have